-View Wetlands Data with a Keyhole Markup Language (KML)
+View Wetlands Data with a Keyhole Markup Language (KML) file

 KML is an XML language focused on geographic visualization, including

 annotation of maps and images.
 KML files can be viewed with several software

-ArcGIS Explorer and
+Explorer and Google Earth*.

 |Please read the Disclaimer, Data

-Limitations, Exclusions and Precautions, and the
+Limitations, Exclusions and Precautions, and

 Geodatabase User Caution.